the-gribble/Notes-on-End-to-End-MLOps-Best-Practices-on-Google-Cloud-Platform/docs/section_2/cloud_run.md

 ![get-bucket-name-2](/docs/section_2/images/get-bucket-name-2.png)

+#### Ensure Requirements Are Met

+If you've not done so already, you'll need to install the required python packages.
+A list of packages needed can be found in the requirements file: /cloudrun-app/application-files/requirements.txt.

+To process the requirements file and have the packages installed, run the following from the /cloudrun-app/application-files folder: pip install -r requirements.txt

 #### Build Container
 We will start by running the commands in the file "docker-cloudrun-commands.sh" manually, line-by-line, to get famoiliar with them.